Note: Tasty recipe included below!

 - Make an appointment with a registered dietitian nutritionist to help you make a plan to meet your nutrient needs.

-It can be hard to follow a healthful eating plan when you’re nauseous.
+It can be hard to follow a healthy eating plan when you’re nauseous.
 Here are some ideas for managing an upset stomach.

 - Avoid having an empty stomach, which can contribute to nausea.
 Try having 4-6 small bland meals every day, and in between meals, snack on nuts.
 Try not to get too full at any meal.

-- Foods such as nut butter, hot cereal, and soup can be easy to tolerate and help you get some nutrients that you need.
+- Foods such as nut butter, hot cereal, and soup can be easy to tolerate and help you get needed nutrients

 - If your prenatal supplement seems to be contributing to nausea, health experts recommend taking your supplement with food at night.